Skip to content ↓

 KS1

 Once pupils move in to KS1 they start a more formal stage of their education and are assessed in a variety of ways.
 Each assessment method allows teachers to give an accurate picture of the strengths and developmental needs of a child.
 Children spend two years in KS1 - Y1 and then Y2.
 In June, during a child’s time in Y1 they sit a Phonics Test to ascertain their abilities in this crucial area.
-In May of their time in Y2 pupils sit formal exams; these are known as standard assessment tests (SATs).
-Children sit tests to assess their reading, writing (including spelling and punctuation) and mathematics abilities.
+In May of their time in Y2 pupils sit formal tests; these are known as standard assessment tests (SATs).
+Children sit tests to assess their reading, writing and mathematics abilities.

 KS2